 - When you're finished with a chat, click End Chat to end the conversation.

 Both end users and agents can end a chat.

 Depending on your chat status, you may or may not be able to serve chats in the queue.
 This setting depends on how your admin has set up chat notification routing for your account or for agents.
 See Setting up notification routing for live chat and messaging for details.

 For example, an agent who can only manage tickets in their group may receive chat notifications for tickets outside their group, but they won't be able to accept or serve the chat, until it is routed to their group, or until an admin grants the agent permission to manage chats outside their group.

 Transferring a chat

 This section describes how to transfer chats in the agent workspace.
 Agents can transfer chats to other agents or to groups (chat departments) by using the Assignee field in the ticket.
-To use chat transfer, Chat departments must be mapped to Support groups.

 When you transfer a chat, remember the following: